 Five Remarkable Sites To Explore Near Southeast Utah

 If you’ve read the spring 2017 issue of Preservation magazine, you know that Bears Ears, a 1.35-million-acre site in southeastern Utah, was designated as a national monument by President Obama in December of 2016.
+[Editor's Note: On December 4, 2017, President Trump announced his plan to revoke Bears Ears National Monument and replace it with two smaller monuments.
+The National Trust is working to oppose this plan.]
 Despite the controversial nature of the designation and the monument’s uncertain future under the new administration, we thought we would take this opportunity to highlight a few more of the incredible National Park Service sites that this region has to offer.

 If you like otherworldly rock formations and desert floors that look like moonscapes, southeastern Utah (and parts of nearby Colorado) are for you.
 The National Park Service websites for each location offer information about accessibility, peak visitation times, and anything else you need to know to tackle some of the most stunning landscapes that America has to offer.
 Lace up your hiking shoes, and don't forget to bring plenty of water.